KrishnaKollu/poc-approaches-salesforce-trigger-recursion/README.md

 * It runs in bulk.
 A single request might update multiple Opportunity records.
 * As is standard practice, it uses allOrNone=false (the default SOAP API setting).
 This means if the integration tried to update 5 opportunity records, but a couple failed because of a validation rule, the others will go through.

 How does allOrNone=false work when there are errors?
-Salesforce says "If there were errors during the first attempt, the runtime engine makes a second attempt that includes only those records that did not generate errors...triggers are re-fired on this subset of records."[^BulkDmlExceptions]
+Salesforce says "If there were errors during the first attempt, the runtime engine makes a second attempt that includes only those records that did not generate errors...triggers are re-fired on this subset of records."[See: Bulk Dml Exception Handling]

 This means that Salesforce doesn't persist the results of the original trigger run, and re-runs the trigger again, this time only including records that didn't hit validation rules.

-*Crucially, Salesfoce doesn't reset static variables when this occurs*
+*Crucially, Salesfoce doesn't reset static variables when this occurs.*

 If there is a static boolean that was set to true after the trigger originally ran, it will still be true when the trigger re-executes.
 Here, that's a problem, because the results of the first trigger run aren't persisted to the database.
 This means that the static boolean has effectively caused the trigger to be skipped.
 That's not good.